zip-dazie/Freeplay-Tracker/README.md

 Website made for Badminton Club at UCI to keep track of the Thursday free-play schedule.

+## To Run Program

+Get open two terminals:
+* One that runs `yarn start`
+* Other tha runs `npx json-server --watch data/db.json --port 8000`

+Make sure to terminate both when done.

 ## Available Scripts

 In the project directory, you can run: